nickneos/djneos_website/_pages/about.md

 Later in life, I started experimenting with a DJ controller as a hobby.
 Spinning tunes at home for myself and then later for friends' parties ignited a passion.
 I soon realised that nothing comes close to beating the adrenaline rush you get from DJing a party, dropping the perfect tracks, and seeing the dancefloor explode!

-Over the years, I've honed my skills blending a diverse range of genres: pop, rock, house, edm, disco, rnb, hip hop, and more...across all decades from old-school classics to current hits.
+Over the years, I've honed my skills blending a diverse range of genres: pop, rock, house, edm, disco, r&b, hip hop, and more...across all decades from old-school classics to current hits.
 When I'm spinning those throwbacks especially, I'm transported back to what was big on the dancefloor in my clubbing days, and I love sharing that energy and nostalgia with the crowd.

 Based in Melbourne, I'm available for hire for your next event!
 So whether it's a wedding, corporate event, birthday, or any special occasion, I work closely with my clients to understand their unique vision and curate a set that perfectly complements the event and gets the party rocking!